elrosch/profi-dcp/README.md

 # PNIO-DCP

-A simple Python library to send and receive messages with the Profinet Dynamic Configuration Protocol (DCP) protocol.
+A simple Python library to send and receive messages with the Profinet Discovery and basic Configuration Protocol (DCP) protocol.
 It can send requests and parse the corresponding responses to identify devices over the network, get and set their parameters or reset them to factory settings.

 Source code: [https://gitlab.com/pyshacks/pnio_dcp](https://gitlab.com/pyshacks/pnio_dcp)